correlation-one/C1GamesStarterKit/scripts/README.md

 You can test your algo locally for simple syntax and semantic errors without having to run the game engine by using our new test_algo scripts: test_algo_mac test_algo_linux test_algo_windows depending on your operating system.

 To run the script simply follow this format: ./scripts/test_algo_mac {algo directory} {replay location (Optional)}
 The way the script works is that it runs your algo and feeds it test states from a replay file.
-Your algo will send its turns but the states won't change.
-So your algo may become strategically confused, but you should be able to quickly test for syntax and semantic errors before you upload to the website for detailed testing.
+Your algo will send its turns but the states will be based on the replay not what your algo does.
+So you should be able to quickly test for syntax and semantic errors before you upload to the website for detailed strategic testing.

+You can also use this script to test what your algo does given a specific state by pointing it to a replay that contains that state.
+So if your algo seems to crash in a specific replay, just download the replay and use this script to see the errors in your algo locally.

+Note if using a compiled language (java, rust) make sure the {algo directory} argument points to where the compiled algo lives that contains the run.sh, which defaults to the algo-target folder.

+Examples:

 On Unix:
 ```
 $ ./scripts/test_algo_mac java-algo/algo-target/
+$ ./scripts/test_algo_mac java-algo/algo-target/ ~/Downloads/my_replay.replay
 ```
 On Windows:
 ```
+> .\scripts\test_algo_windows.exe .\rust-algo\algo-target\
+> .\scripts\test_algo_windows.exe .\rust-algo\algo-target\ C:\Users\Justin\Downloads\my_replay.replay
 ```

 #### Running local matches

+We recommend using the test_algo scripts to quickly test for errors and use the website to test your algo thoroughly however for advanced users they may wish to play matches locally.
+For example, to play your algo against itself when doing machine learning.
+This section describes how to do that.

 This repository includes the game engine, `engine.jar`, in which games are run.
 You can use this to run a game between two algos, which will create a .replay file that you can view on